POptUS/IBCDFO/pounders/README.md

 ````
 Optional inputs are:
 ````
-Prior   [dict/struct] of past evaluations of Ffun with keys:
+Prior   [dict/struct] of past evaluations of Ffun with keys/fields:
     X_init  [dbl] [nfs-by-n] Set of initial points F_init  [dbl] [nfs-by-m] Set of values for points in X_init xk_in   [int] Index in X_init for initial starting point nfs     [int] Number of function values in F_init known in advance

-Options [dict/struct] of options to the method with keys:
+Options [dict/struct] of options to the method with keys/fields:
     printf   [int] 0 No printing to screen (default)
                    1 Debugging level of output to screen 2 More verbose screen output